fomightez/Jupyter-desktop_with_pymol/README.md

 **There is a Remote Clipboard tool in the upper right corner for passing text into and out of the remote virtual machine** where is this running.

-If you end up making anything useful, such as a session file (ending in `.pse`) or image file, you'll want to download it to your local machine.
+If you end up making anything useful, such as a session file (ending in `.pse`) or an image file, you'll want to download it to your local machine.
 You'll need to do that from a different interface with the remote machine.
 Look at the URL of your PyMOL session screen and copy it.
 It will look similar to the following but be unique in some ways, such as the part in front of `mybinder` may be different depending on where in the global network the remote machine is:

 ```
 https://hub.gke.mybinder.org/user/fomightez-jupyt-ktop_with_pymol-r7gbgfa3/desktop/?token=zdDDLXhXTzSw7Xcg0g1zfg